frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/attendance.md

 ## 2. How to create an Attendance

-1. Go to: Attendance > New.
+1. Go to the Attendance list, click on New.
 1. Select the Employee.
 1. Select the Attendance Date.
 1. Select the Shift (optional).